cea-sec/usbsas/doc/architecture.md

 Requests: `Analyze`

-syscalls: analyzer doesn't run in a seccomp sandbox (for now ? many are needed because of network and authentication).
+syscalls: analyzer doesn't run in a seccomp sandbox (for now ? many are needed because of network and kerberos authentication) but its filesystem accesses are restricted with landlock.

 ### analyzer-server